Selective high schools and opportunity class placement procedures

 The test will begin at the time shown on the test admission ticket.
 There will be short breaks between the tests for students to eat or go to the bathroom as needed.

-When collecting their child, parents are asked to wait quietly at the test centre entrance.
-If someone else is to collect the child, parents need to send a note with the child explaining the arrangement.
+When collecting their child, parents and carers are asked to wait quietly at the test centre entrance at the location directed by the test centre staff.
+If someone else is to collect the child, the parent or carer needs to send a note with the child explaining the arrangement.

-If something happens to delay or disrupt the test, parents will be informed by text message as soon as possible.
+If something happens to delay or disrupt the test, parents and carers will be informed by text message as soon as possible.

 Students found to be cheating or involved in malpractice risk disqualification (refer to Malpractice below).